Tatweer-hackathon/Real-Time-Route-Optimization-System-/README.md

 - **API Server:**
   A REST API (built with FastAPI or a similar framework) exposes the latest optimized route and key metrics.
 This allows for easy integration with front-end applications.

-- **Online Viewer / Dashboard:**
-  An interactive front end (built with React using react-leaflet, or alternatively with Streamlit for rapid prototyping) displays the optimized route on a map with clear directional arrows and step-by-step markers.
-It periodically polls the API to show real-time updates.

 ## System Workflow